mohitrajsinha/st_deta_connection/README.md

 ## Overview

-This module provides a Streamlit connection to Deta Base, allowing users to easily fetch and cache data from Deta Base collections in a Streamlit app.
+This module provides a Streamlit connection to Deta Base, allowing users to easily fetch , insert and cache data from Deta Base collections in a Streamlit app.

 ## Prerequisites
+Set up your Deta Base credentials:
+- Obtain your Deta Base project key from https://deta.sh
+- Create a `secrets.toml` file in the `.streamlit` folder of your root directory of the project.
+- Insert `data_key=YOUR_PROJECT_KEY`

 ```bash
 pip install -r requirements.txt
 ```